RuanCosta-Jitterbit/webappsnap/README.md

 `pause`
 : A short wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus and mouse-over tooltips.

-**Dashboard definitions: `dashboards.json`**
+#### Dashboard definitions: `dashboards.json`

-- `dashboards.json` - For PMM2 (2.10.0)
+- `dashboards-pmm2.json` - For PMM2 (2.10.0)
 - `dashboards-pmm1.json` - For PMM1 (1.17.4)

 The bulk of configuration is in these files.
-They list each dashboard's UID (part of the URL), what items to click before snapping, which element to move to before snapping, and which specific elements to snap individually (e.g various UI devices or panels).
+They list each dashboard's UID (part of the URL), what items to click before snapping, which operations and steps to perform, and which specific elements to snap individually (e.g various UI devices or panels).

 *Snaps occur in the order listed in this file.*

-Fields:

 `versions`
 : List of PMM versions for which this configuration works.
 (Not currently used.)